 And while we’re on the subject of motorcycles, there’s one famous orange logo that can be found on lots of them: the Harley-Davidson brand trademark.

-Orange is also very popular around October as the main color of Halloween due to pumpkins and Jack-O-Lanterns.
+Orange is popular around October as a Halloween color due to pumpkins and Jack-O-Lanterns.

 Pigments found in orange paint: